bartholomej/ngx-scrolltop/projects/ngx-scrolltop/README.md

 ### Automatically (recommended) 🚀

-> Not using latest version of Angular?
+> You're not using the latest version of Angular?
 > [See our Angular compatibility instructions…](#compatibility)

 ```bash